The problems with popular management books

 The plural of anecdote is not data.
 Why should I believe your experience generalizes to me?
 Storytelling is important, but it doesn't amount to a coherent management framework.
 According to the esteemed Karl Popper, science is about making falsifiable statements - what falsifiable statements do stories make?

 The other form of dysfunctional evidence is bad data.
-The problems here are usually regression to the mean, small samples sizes, or a misunderstanding of statistics.
+The problems here are usually regression to the mean, small sample sizes, or a misunderstanding of statistics.
 There are examples of management gurus developing theories of winning companies but whose theories were proved wrong almost as soon as the ink was dry on their books.
 This might be why newer books focus on storytelling instead.

 I'll write a worse sequel and then an even worse sequel to that